katheich/project-1/README.md

 ### Board layout

-- Used a single array of continuously increasing numbers to track the cells
-- Created two basic functions to navigate this array as intended:
+- I decided to use a single array of continuously increasing numbers to track the cells and create two functions that woud allow navigating this array as intended:
   - `getXY`: for each cell, calculate the X and Y coordinate (used for distance calculations)
     ```js
     function getXY(position) {